 If you have a heart condition, you are more likely to get very sick from the new coronavirus that causes COVID-19.
-To protect yourself, wear a mask, keep a safe distance from others, and wash your hands often.
+Vaccines given as shots are a powerful way to help prevent you from getting COVID-19.

 You might have concerns about the new COVID-19 vaccines.
 Here are answers to some common questions.
+For the latest recommendations, visit the Centers for Disease Control and Prevention (CDC) website: Vaccines for COVID-19.

 The COVID-19 pandemic is a public health emergency.
 Manufacturers have responded to this urgent need by developing vaccines for the new coronavirus as quickly and safely as possible.